 Who is this course for?

-It is assumed that students have a passing grade for Year 10 Mathematics which covers algebraic re-arrangement of formulae, trigonometry and trigonometric functions.
-Some scientific reporting skills are highly desirable.
+It is assumed that students have a passing grade for Year 10 Mathematics, Science and English subjects.
+Students are expected to solve problems using algebraic re-arrangement of formulae, be able to generate and interpret graphs from experimental data .
+Some scientific reporting skills that include hypothesis writing and drawing conclusions based on scientific evidence are highly desirable.

 - apply science inquiry skills to design and conduct physics investigations, using appropriate procedures and safe, ethical working practices

 - obtain, record, represent, analyse, and interpret the results of physics investigations

 - evaluate procedures and results, and analyse evidence to formulate and justify conclusions

 - develop and apply knowledge and understanding of physics concepts in new and familiar contexts

 - explore and understand science as a human endeavour

 - Energy and Momentum

 You will demonstrate evidence of your learning assessed as Stage 1 through four tasks from the following assessment types: